TrickzTwix/Test/Commands.md

 /f chat <mode>	| factions.chat	| Toggle chat modes or specify which channel you want to be in (public, alliance, faction, truce)
 /f chatspy |	factions.chatspy |	Enable spying on all private chat channels.
 /f claim [radius] [faction] |	factions.claim	| Claim land for your faction given an optional radius.
 Admins can specify other factions and claim for them.
-/f claimline <chunks> [direction] [faction] |	factions.claimline |	Claim land in a line for your Faction given an optional length and direction.
+/f claimline <chunks> [direction] [faction] |	factions.claimline |	Claim land in a line for your faction given an optional length and direction.
 Admins can specify other factions and claim for them.
 /f config <setting> <value> |	factions.config |	Set configuration values in the conf.json.
 /f convert <backend> |	console only |	Convert from your current backend to a new backend (JSON).
 New backends will be added in the future (MYSQL).
 /f create <name> |	factions.create |	Create a faction with the given name.